Yushu/ff-analytics-ws/README.md

 }
 ```

-25. Choose **Prepare data** and SAve and Visualize.
+23. Choose **Prepare data** and 'Save and Visualize'.
     This starts a job in SageMaker to run the inference and adds a new column to your dataset.
-It can take approximately 4 minutes for the Amazon SageMaker model to run a batch transform job to complete the inference and load the full scored dataset with the Prediction column into SPICE.
+It can take approximately 4 minutes for the Amazon SageMaker model to run a batch transform job to complete the inference and load the full scored dataset with the Prediction column into [SPICE](https://docs.aws.amazon.com/quicksight/latest/user/spice.html).

     Go to Analysis and choose the Analysis with dataset.
 Approx after 4 min SPICE load should be complete with prediction fields
     ![image](https://user-images.githubusercontent.com/73990292/143079123-d6388382-91c9-49ef-8f72-5689bde75b8d.png)

-26. Go ahead and build a Dashboard with prediction results
+24. Go ahead and build a Dashboard with prediction results
     ![image](https://user-images.githubusercontent.com/73990292/143079266-1a12f83d-3b75-4de6-9f64-48adbc53722a.png)

 **Clean Up**

-27. Cleanup instructions for Amazon QuickSight.
+25. Cleanup instructions for Amazon QuickSight : Delete the S3 source dataset and the dashboard.
+To delete the account go to 'Account settings' from 'Manage Quicksight' and delete account.

-28. In the Jupyter notebook, close the notebook, and in the __Files__ tab, click the checkbox against the running notebook and click the __Shutdown__ button.
+26. In the Jupyter notebook, close the notebook, and in the __Files__ tab, click the checkbox against the running notebook and click the __Shutdown__ button.
 Close the Jupyter notebook tab.
-In the Amazon SageMaker console, click the radio button against the name of the noteebook instance and from the __Actions__ drop down, click __Stop__.
+In the Amazon SageMaker console, click the radio button against the name of the notebook instance and from the __Actions__ drop down, click __Stop__.
 Once the instance has stopped, again from the __Actions__ drop-down, click __Delete__.

-29. Navigate to the IAM console, click on __Roles__ in the left-handside panel, search for the execution role you used for the SageMaker notebook.
+27. Navigate to the IAM console, click on __Roles__ in the left-handside panel, search for the execution role you used for the SageMaker notebook.
 Click on the __Delete role__ button at the top right of the page.

-30. Now navigate to the cloudformation console.
+28. Now navigate to the cloudformation console.
 List the stacks, click on the radio button against the stack that we created for this workshop.
 Click the __Delete__ button at the top of this page.

-31. Thank you.
+29. Thank you.